groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.9 =
+* TWEAKED Steps now have their own status.
+Inactive steps will be skipped.
+* TWEAKED Email step now defaults to most recent email instead of oldest email.

 = 1.0.8.2 =
 * ADDED Share link to allow the sharing of funnels via links.
 * TWEAKED Disabled autocomplete for broadcast date picker.